alan-turing-institute/simulate/docs/job-manager.rst

 Retrieving output
 -----------------

-When the job output endpoint is hit, the job-manager will generate a SAS token with "read" access valid for one hour, and append this to the output blob's URL.
+When the job output endpoint is hit, the *manager* will generate a SAS token with "read" access valid for one hour, and append this to the output blob's URL.
 The file-type and full URL are then returned to the middleware, as detailed in the API endpoint description above.